 General Catalyst

 Taneja has been a managing director at General Catalyst since 2002 and has supported companies such as Airbnb and Warby Parker.
-For over three years he has been a board member at Grammarly.
+He is a board member at Samsara, Inc., Stripe, and Grammarly.
 He is number 31 on the Forbes Midas List for 2020.

 Twitter: @htaneja